hashicorp/terraform-provider-azurerm/website/docs/r/container_registry.html.markdown

 * `admin_password` - The Password associated with the Container Registry Admin account - if the admin account is enabled.

-* `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this Container Registry.
+* `identity` - An `identity` block as defined below.

 ---

-A `identity` block exports the following:
+An `identity` block exports the following:

-* `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this Container Registry.
+* `principal_id` - The Principal ID associated with this Managed Service Identity.

-* `tenant_id` - The Tenant ID for the Service Principal associated with the Managed Service Identity of this Container Registry.
+* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

 -> You can access the Principal ID via `azurerm_container_registry.example.identity.0.principal_id` and the Tenant ID via `azurerm_container_registry.example.identity.0.tenant_id`